Skip to main content

 The reasons are predictable.
 Lead scoring models that haven't been updated in 18 months.
 SLAs that nobody enforces.
 Marketing qualifying on engagement metrics while sales qualifies on budget authority.
 Two teams, two definitions of "qualified," and a gap big enough to drive revenue through.

 Companies I have worked with that fix this handoff alone see a 15-25% improvement in pipeline conversion within 60 days.
+I've laid out the full marketing-to-sales handoff repair process that closes this gap.

 Leak 2: Pricing Misalignment (10-15% Loss)